 In response to Rep. Payne Jr. and the AACCNJ’s claims, CRC spokesperson Toni-Anne Blake clarified that the commission has awarded exactly zero recreational licenses so far, to applicants of any color.
 She says that the CRC began taking applications from cultivators, manufacturers, and testing labs in December 2021, but only opened retail applications on Tuesday (March 15).

 “I don’t know if they are confusing the recreational licensing process with old 2018 and 2019 statutorily mandated RFAs for medicinal cannabis,” Blake said.
 The medical application process was administered under the New Jersey Department of Health,” she told Patch last month, in response to an article that amplified the claims of limited access for Black applicants.

 Blake assured citizens that the CRC has “not released any information about the 2019 applicants.
-So we don’t know where that information would be coming from,” she said.
+So we don’t know where that information would be coming from.”
 Blake emphasized that it is “false that none of the awardees identify as Black-owned businesses.”

 Alyana Alfaro Post, a spokesperson with the New Jersey Governor’s Office, also disputed the claims that NJ hasn’t licensed any Black-owned cannabis businesses.